Compositional Chain-of-Thought Prompting for Large Multimodal Models: Experiments and Results

 \subsection{Models}

-In our work, we apply our {\smodel} approach to three popular LMMs.
-Next, we describe the these model implementations that we evaluate our method on.
+In our work, we apply our {\smodel} approach to four popular LMMs described as follows.

 \minisection{LLaVA-1.5} The LLaVA~\cite{liu2023llava} architecture distinguishes itself as a powerful state-of-the-art (SOTA) LMM method.
-The architecture features a simple linear projection that maps CLIP visual features of the input image into a shared embedding space with the LLM language tokens.
-LLaVA instruction tunes on a dataset of images--LLaVA-Instruct-158k---paired with conversational, detailed description, and complex reasoning response types for better visual alignment than simply image-text pairs.
+Featuring a simple linear projection that maps CLIP visual features of the input image into a shared embedding space with the LLM language tokens, LLaVA instruction tunes on a dataset of images--LLaVA-Instruct-158k---paired with conversational, detailed description, and complex reasoning response types for better visual alignment than simply image-text pairs.
 In our work, we evaluate LLaVA-1.5~\cite{liu2023llava15}, a newer version of LLaVA with improved baselines.
-The model makes the changes by replacing the linear projection with an MLP and pretraining on more diverse datasets.
-LLaVA-1.5 currently holds the SOTA on most benchmarks.
+Model improvements over the original architecture include: (1) replacing the linear projection with an MLP and (2) pretraining on more diverse datasets.

 \minisection{InstructBLIP} While InstructBLIP also uses a frozen visual encoder and LLM, it calculates visual features via a Q-former transformer as in BLIP-2~\cite{li2023blip2} model that outputs learnable visual tokens.
-The difference in this case being that InstructBLIP's Q-former also attends over the task prompt, making the visual features \textit{instruction-aware}.
-This, in addition to a broader visual instruction tuning diet that includes the LLaVA-Instruct-158k affords the method SOTA performance on benchmarks like SEEDBench~\cite{Li2023SEEDBenchBM}.
+The difference, in this case, is that InstructBLIP's Q-former also attends over the task prompt, making the visual features \textit{instruction-aware}.
+This, in addition to a broader set of visual instruction tuning datasets that includes the LLaVA-Instruct-158k affords the method high performance on benchmarks like SEEDBench~\cite{Li2023SEEDBenchBM}.